0:00 / 0:00

 Chiller Inlet & Outlet

-- Wrap PTFE tape around the threads on each port.
+1. Wrap 2–3 layers of PTFE (Teflon) tape around the threads of both ports.

 Strainer Base